High School Equivalency Transcript Request and Test Information

 Individuals may earn a High School Equivalency diploma by passing an exam that verifies that they have gained the knowledge equivalent to accepted high school standards.
-The tests on the exam cover English language arts/reading, English language arts/writing, math, science and social studies.
+The tests on the exam cover English language arts/reading, English language arts/writing, math, science, and social studies.

 High School Equivalency Accommodation Information

 Adult learners with special needs may apply for testing accommodations.
 Candidates with learning or physical disabilities may request modifications of standard testing conditions based on documented special needs.
-HiSET candidates request acommodations by clicking here.
+HiSET candidates request accommodations by clicking here.

 Instructional centers are available for adult learners to access classes to increase their basic skills levels in reading, writing, and mathematics.
 Once these basic skills are learned, services are available to obtain a high school equivalency diploma while working on college and career readiness.
 Click here to find an adult literacy provider nearest you.